BirchKwok/lynsedb/README.md

-# For demonstrating Demo2, the database created in Demo1 needs to be deleted, but this operation is not required in actual use.
+# This sentence is for demo demonstration purposes, to clear the currently created .mvdb files from the database, but this is optional in actual use.
 db.delete()
 ```